 Since apps kept inside the containers can run on their own therefore developers can work directly on these containers.
 This comes out to be handy for continuous integration and continuous delivery (CI/CD) workflows.

 Let us understand it with a simple example.
-Two people in your organization, Developer A who lives in Seattle & Tester B who lives in New York, are developing as ASP.NET Core APP.
+Two people in a Product Development Company, Developer A who lives in Seattle & Tester B who lives in New York, are developing as ASP.NET Core APP.
 This app does a simple task of providing the current value of a stock listed on Nasdaq.
 The app contains a single page where users can enter a stock name (example Microsoft) and submit it by clicking a button.
 The app then calls an external REST API service which will return back the current price of the stock.

-So, what happens here is, first Developer A develops this app in a Docker Container, and ships this container to Tester B. The shipment is not done physically through Post office or Fedex, as the containers are virtual in nature, so instead it can be done through internet just as emails are send.
+So, what happens here is, first Developer A develops this app in Docker, and ships the Docker Image of the app to Tester B. The shipment is not done physically through Post office or Fedex, as the containers are virtual in nature, so instead it can be done through internet just as emails are sent.

-Now Tester B, on receiving this container, runs the app from the container itself and does some tests.
+Now Tester B, on receiving this image, puts the image inside a Docker Container.
+The container will have all the things required by the image like DOT NET, OS, etc. The tester runs the app from the container itself and does some tests.
 If the tests are failed then developer A has to fix them.
-When all the tests passe then the app becomes ready for deployment on production server.
+When all the tests pass then the app becomes ready for deployment on production server.

-Finally, developer A puts the container on a cloud service provider like Azure or AWS or Google Cloud, and the app becomes live for people around the world.
+Finally, developer A puts the image on a Docker container in a cloud service provider like Azure, AWS or Google Cloud.
+The app then becomes live for people around the world.
 This is as simple as making a tea by yourself.

 Docker containers can run anywhere, like on laptop, on a virtual machine, on a data center or on a cloud provider.
 It is also very easy for scaling up the app or tearing it down.

-Docker is lightweight and fast, it is a cost-effective alternative to hypervisor-based virtual machines and so will save your money.
-You also don’t need to install paid software’s like SQL Server on your pc as they can run from a docker container itself.
+Docker is lightweight and fast, it is a cost-effective alternative to hypervisor-based virtual machines and so will save our money.
+We also don’t need to install paid software’s like SQL Server on your pc as they can run from a docker container itself.

-For example, I can download SQL Server image from internet and put it inside a docker container.
-Now my SQL Server will run from a container itself and I will not need to install it on my pc.
-This saves me from buying it’s licence fee.
+For example, we can download SQL Server image from the internet and put it inside a docker container.
+Now the SQL Server will run from a container itself and we will not need to install it on my pc.
+This saves us from buying the licence fee.

 Docker architecture is Client-Server type, there is a Docker Client component, which is also known as Docker CLI, and Docker Server component.
 The Docker Server is also called by another name Docker daemon (dockerd).
 We as users uses docker client to communicate with daemon to do tasks like creating containers with images, pulling and pushing images, and so on.